TUGS: Physics-based Compact Representation of Underwater Scenes by Tensorized Gaussian: Related work

 \subsection{Image Restoration in Scattering Media}

-The radiative transfer equation \cite{chandrasekhar2013radiative}~models the interaction of light with particles in a medium, but solving it typically requires extensive Monte Carlo simulations to achieve accurate results \cite{georgiev2013joint, novak2018monte}.
-To mitigate this computational burden, simplified models have been proposed \cite{sun2005practical, walter2009single}.
-Notably, in underwater environments where medium parameters exhibit strong wavelength dependency, the SeaThru model \cite{SeaThru_2018_CVPR, DeepSeeColor_2023_ICRA, akkaynak2017space} was introduced to address these wavelength-specific effects.

-To be specific, image formation in fog, haze, or underwater differs from clear air due to two key factors: (1) the direct signal from the object is attenuated based on distance and wavelength, and (2) backscatter, or in-scattering along the line-of-sight (LOS), adds a radiance that occludes the signal.
-This backscatter layer is independent of the scene content but intensifies with distance, reducing visibility and contrast while distorting colors.
+In underwater environments where medium parameters exhibit strong wavelength dependency, the SeaThru model \cite{SeaThru_2018_CVPR, DeepSeeColor_2023_ICRA, akkaynak2017space} was introduced to address these wavelength-specific effects.
+To be specific, image formation in fog, haze, or underwater differs from clear air due to two key factors: (1) the direct signal from the object is attenuated based on distance and wavelength, and (2) backscatter which is independent of the scene content but intensifies with distance, reducing visibility and contrast while distorting colors.
 These processes can be modeled as the following:

 where the light intensity in the channel $c \in \left \{R, G, B \right\}$~of the target along the light ray to the camera image sensor pixel $(i, j)$~is denoted as $J_c\left (i,j \right)$~and the light intensity measured by the sensor at that pixel is denoted as $I_c\left (i,j \right)$. $A_c\left (i,j \right)$~and $B_c\left (i,j \right)$~represent wavelength-dependent light attenuation and backscatter, respectively.